kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 Next we need an SSH key to be configured on the machines to allow Ansible access directly to the boxes.

-Generating the key itself is as normal and covered in the main [GitLab docs](https://docs.gitlab.com/ee/user/ssh.html#generate-an-ssh-key-pair).
-Copy the created public and private keys to `gitlab-environment-toolkit/keys`.
+Generating the key itself is as normal and covered in the main [GitLab docs](https://docs.gitlab.com/ee/user/ssh.html#generate-an-ssh-key-pair) (ED25519 recommended).
+Name the public and private keys as desired and copy them to `gitlab-environment-toolkit/keys`.

-:information_source:&nbsp; _For the purposes of this guide we'll use a public key named **`gitlab-10k.pub`** saved in the location **`gitlab-environment-toolkit/keys`**_.
+:information_source:&nbsp; **The public SSH file name will be referred to as `<SSH_PUBLIC_KEY_FILE_NAME>` and private `<SSH_PRIVATE_KEY_FILE_NAME>` later in this guide.**

 ### 1c.
 Terraform State Storage

 Next we need a place to save the Terraform State file.
 It's recommended this is in a remote location so all users ensure they're on the same state.

 With AWS this is straightforward as we can store the file on S3 object storage.
-Create a standard [AWS storage bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) for this.
+Create a standard [AWS storage bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) for this using all of the default options in the same region you intend to deploy the environment.

-:information_source:&nbsp; _For the purposes of this guide we'll create a bucket named **`gitlab-10k-tf-state`**_.
+This can be named as desired, but note that **AWS requires the name to be globally unique across all users**. _Avoid_ using `<ENV_NAME>-terraform-state` as Toolkit will create a bucket with this naming format for the [Terraform Module Registry](https://docs.gitlab.com/ee/user/packages/terraform_module_registry/) feature.

-:information_source:&nbsp; The bucket may be named as desired.
-However please note that the Toolkit will create a bucket later with the naming format `<prefix>-terraform-state` for the [Terraform Module Registry](https://docs.gitlab.com/ee/user/packages/terraform_module_registry/) feature in GitLab by default (which can also be changed if required).
-Each bucket requires a unique name to avoid clashes.
+:information_source:&nbsp; **The Terraform state Bucket name wil be referred to as `<TERRAFORM_STATE_BUCKET_NAME>` later in this guide.**

 ### 1d.
 Static External IP

 Finally the last bit of prep we need is a Static External IP that the environment will use as its address.

-Follow [AWS's docs on how to do this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-allocating), selecting the default options.
+Follow [AWS's docs on how to do this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-allocating), selecting the default options **making sure to create the IP in the same region as you selected earlier**.

 Once created you'll be given an allocation ID and IP address.
 Keep a note of this to be used later.

-:information_source:&nbsp; _For the purposes of this guide we'll use the IP `65.228.130.134` that has the allocation ID **`eipalloc-VoWQKqdu42P8aYoy0`**_.
+:information_source:&nbsp; **The IP will be referred to as `<AWS_IP>` and the allocation ID `<AWS_IP_ALLOCATION_ID>` later in this guide.**

 ## 2. Provisioning the environment with Terraform